TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 7/1 Kings 7.13.md

 ---

-And king Solomon sent and fetched Hiram out of Tyre.
+King Solomon sent and fetched Hiram out of Tyre.